web2solutions/dhx/docs/$dhx.dataDriver.md

 	- onXLE() event	fires when the data loading is finished and a component or data is rendered
 	- onXLS() event	fires when starts loading data

+	- add new record on related table when adding a record on main table
+	- permissions
+	- let capitalize
+	- let latinize
+	- user set grid dimensions
+	- update main grid column when editing a sub crud

+	Limitations:

+	- Dont create FKs pointing to text columns ... only to primary key columns